top of page

 Until it isn't.

 Then we need more.
-Just like an alcoholic needs more drinks over time to get the same high, we need more accomplishment, more recognition, more intensity, more busy-ness, more control.
+We need more accomplishment, more recognition, more intensity, more busy-ness, more control.
+This is like an alcoholic who needs more drinks to get the same high.

 Here's the thing: